-The phenomenal success of this act could be shown by the Venus / Jupiter conjunction in Pisces in the 5th house.
+The phenomenal success of this act could be shown by the Venus / Jupiter conjunction in Pisces.

 Most of Abba’s fans would say that the thing that brought them to such global stardom was their talent.
 They certainly wrote and performed some brilliant pop songs but let’s face it we are not talking Lennon and McCartney here.

 As true representatives of Libra, much of their success is due to the fact that they looked the part.
 And of course the one that most fitted the Swedish Venusian description was the blonde one.

 The connections between Agnetha’s chart and the Eurovision one are astonishing.

 The Suns are in close conjunction in mid Aries.

 They both have a Venus / Jupiter conjunction